 Rev. Johnson's suitability for public office

-The Jerusalem Post also discovered that Johnson was previously disbarred from Ohio in 1998, meaning he was prohibited from practicing law, on account of "engaging in conduct involving dishonesty, deceit, fraud, or misrepresentation."
+The Jerusalem Post also discovered that Johnson was previously disbarred from Ohio in 1998, meaning he was prohibited from practicing law on account of “engaging in conduct involving dishonesty, deceit, fraud, or misrepresentation.”

-The case explains that Rev. Johnson received $1000 from a client in order to hire an economist as an expert witness, however, Johnson never hired the witness and the client's request for a refund was never met.
+The case explains that Rev. Johnson received $1000 from a client in order to hire an economist as an expert witness.
+However, Johnson never hired the witness and the client’s request for a refund was never met.

 NBC 5 also reported that Rev. Johnson recently had a lien (imposition to secure the payment of a debt) placed on his house for non-payment of child support, which was later released, as well as a lien issued for non-payment of a water bill at his home.

-Questioned on this matter by a City Hall Reporter for the Chicago Tribune, Rev. Johnson said: "You’re asking me a question which you know is politicized. … That’s a silly question”
+Questioned on this matter by a City Hall reporter for the Chicago Tribune, Rev. Johnson said: “You’re asking me a question which you know is politicized. … That’s a silly question.”

-“The point is we don’t discuss personal issues"
+“The point is we don’t discuss personal issues.”

-He told the reporter “I was suggested for this position because of my leadership capacity and my ability to get things done. … I wasn’t hired to be an accountant and I wasn’t hired to be a lawyer.”
+He told the reporter, “I was suggested for this position because of my leadership capacity and my ability to get things done. … I wasn’t hired to be an accountant, and I wasn’t hired to be a lawyer.”

 Mayor Johnson's response to Chicago shooting incident

-This new scandal comes amid the furor that followed Mayor Johnson's refusal to state that the victim of a shooting earlier this week was Jewish.
+This new scandal comes amid the furore that followed Mayor Johnson’s refusal to state that the victim of a shooting earlier this week was Jewish.

-The Chicago Police Department has charged the attacker with 14 felonies, however, he has not been charged with a hate crime.
+The Chicago Police Department has charged the attacker with 14 felonies.
+However, he has not been charged with a hate crime.

-Mayor Johnson did not make a statement on the incident for several days, but when he did, did not mention the nature of the crime.
-In his statement, he simply gave "heartfelt thoughts" to the "victim and his loved ones from this weekend's shooting incident."
+Mayor Johnson did not make a statement on the incident for several days, but when he did, he did not mention the nature of the crime.
+In his statement, he simply gave “heartfelt thoughts” to the “victim and his loved ones from this weekend’s shooting incident.”

 This comes despite the fact that on 16 October 2023, when a Palestinian American child was killed, Mayor Johnson referred to it as “a despicable hate crime” and a “reminder of the destructive role of Islamophobia.”